10.7 QSEN: Advocating for Patient Safety and Quality Care in Nursing Education

 The Safety QSEN competency focuses on minimizing “risk of harm to patients and providers through both system effectiveness and individual performance.”[13]
 Although safety is embedded in all of the QSEN competencies, this competency specifically advocates for preventing client harm.
 Despite the health care industry’s continued focus on process improvement and improving client outcomes, errors continue to occur, and nurses are often involved in these events as frontline caregivers.
 Safe nursing practice starts with an awareness of the potential risks for client harm in every situation.

-Several initiatives have been adopted to reduce risk for client harm, such as double-checking high-risk medications and verifying a patient’s name and date of birth prior to every intervention.
+Several initiatives have been adopted to reduce risk for client harm, such as double-checking high-risk medications and verifying a client’s name and date of birth prior to every intervention.
 However, client safety is compromised when there are gaps in quality measures such as inadequate staff training, broken equipment, or an organizational culture that doesn’t support best practices.

 The “Safety” competency is best addressed by organizations establishing a safety culture where every worker commits to keeping client safety at the center of decision-making.
 An organization that has a culture of safety encourages reporting of unusual incidents, process failures, or other issues that could cause client harm, allowing the organization to investigate the event and take action to prevent the event from occurring in the future.
 Improvements are made as a result of a culture that questions attitudes, actions, and decisions in client care and recognizes threats to safety.
 Read more about safety culture in the “Legal Implications” chapter.